Icehawk78/Kardashev/Rules_pictures.md

 On a successful attack, you take over by replacing your opponent's colonies with yours.
 Their lost colonies go back into their supply.
 If a defensive fleet was on the attacked tile, it is destroyed and returned to their supply.

 On a failed attack, your offensive fleet retreats, and is pushed back into the adjacent tile from where it came.
-If it cannot retreat into the adjacent tile (i.e., you moved it through an empty tile using technology or by passing through a tile that is occupied by another one of your fleets), the attacking fleet is destroyed.
+If it cannot retreat into the adjacent tile (i.e., you moved it through an unexplored space using technology or by passing through a tile that is occupied by another one of your fleets), the attacking fleet is destroyed.

 **_Supporting:_** -
 You may spend 1⚛ to support per adjacent fleet.
 Supporting fleets add their level to your strength.
 You may support on your turn as part of the attack, or spend the required ⚛ as defense if attacked.
 Supporting fleets do not move.